About Me : Annika Wager

 (See www.mindfulnessteachersuk.org.uk/pdf/teacher-guidelines.pdf for more information on these important guidelines to ensure that any teacher you work with is appropriately qualified.)

 I have trained to teach mindfulness at the Bangor University Centre for Mindfulness Research and also with Breathworks.
 I have also trained with Integrated Mindfulness which specialises in training mindfulness teachers who want to integrate mindfulness teaching into one to one work with clients.
-I was honoured to be selected as one of the teachers allowed to be involved in an Oxford University mindfulness research project (MYRIAD).
+I was selected as one of the trainers involved in an Oxford University mindfulness research project (MYRIAD).

 I have also trained with .b (Mindfulness in Schools) to teach a specific mindfulness course which is very accessible and is aimed at teenages (year 9 and upwards).
 Also with .b (Mindfulness in Schools), I have completed the .b foundatation training which allows me to teach a version of the 8 week course which has been specifically designed for teachers (or other adults working with children).
 (See mindfulnessinschools.org for more information on any of the .b courses).

-As a meditation teacher I work on a small group basis (6-15) or a one to one basis.
+As a meditation trainer I work on a small group basis (6-15) or a one to one basis.
 Taster sessions can be done on a much larger group basis e.g. 50+

 I find that a regular personal practice has helped to increase my capacity to be in the moment and to approach tasks or difficulties in a calmer, more responsive manner, compared to my former more reactive, more stressful way of living.